GenesysCloudBlueprints/chat-translator-blueprint/blueprint/index.md

 * **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
 You deploy the Chat Translator solution in Genesys Cloud.
 * **Genesys AppFoundry** - The Genesys app marketplace for solutions that run on the Genesys Cloud platform.
 You download the integration used in this solution from the Genesys AppFoundry.
 * **Interaction Widget integration** - The Genesys Cloud integration that enables web apps to be embedded in an iframe within Genesys Cloud.
 The iframe only appears on specified interaction types and to specified agents.
-For this solution, Genesys Cloud uses the Interaction Widget integration to translate and send chat messages to the customer.
+For this solution, Genesys Cloud uses the Interaction Widget integration to show translated chat messages to the customer.
 * **AWS IAM** - Identity and Access Management that controls access to AWS resources such as services or features.
 In this solution, you set the permissions to allow the Chat Translator to access Amazon Translate and the AWS SDK.
 * **Amazon Translate** - A translation service that enables cross-lingual communication between users of an application.
 Amazon Translate is the translation service used in the Chat Translator solution.